tweag/topiary/README.md

-  visualise   Visualise the input's Tree-sitter parse tree config      Print the current configuration prefetch    Prefetch all languages in the configuration completion  Generate shell completion script help        Print this message or the help of the given subcommand(s)
+  visualise   Visualise the input's Tree-sitter parse tree config      Print the current configuration prefetch    Prefetch all languages in the configuration coverage    Checks how much of the tree-sitter query is used completion  Generate shell completion script help        Print this message or the help of the given subcommand(s)